 Happy New Year!
-We are delighted to share that, building on the success of our digital shows for schools in 2020, we are adding ROMEO AND JULIET to our repertoire in February.
+We are delighted to share that we will again live-stream shows to schools in 2021, adding ROMEO AND JULIET to our repertoire for Secondary schools in February.
+We also have a special version of Romeo and Juliet for Primary schools to celebrate world book day!
 These are perfect for remote learning, or in the classroom.
 Macbeth, A Christmas Carol and The Play’s The Thing are also available.
+Piloted in 2020, schools have called our live, online shows ‘incredibly well done‘ and that they have ‘hugely contributed to student understanding of the play.”
+Join us in February, March and April!

 To celebrate Shakespeare’s birthday, we are broadcasting this popular introduction to Shakespeare for all ages.
 CONTACT US to book your school’s place in our digital audience!